Ocsilius/reading-notes/Learning-Journal.md

 1. *Utilize all resources available - One resource may not fit my style at times, and I can access many sources in my journey.*
 1. *When it gets hard if I keep at it I will get through.
 Learning never stops, even if it has seemed to in the moment.*

+## Text Editor Notes

+- There is no *best text editor*, so you need to just try a variety and use them to see how it works for your workflow and style.
+- Recommended Features
+1. Code Completion
+1. Syntax Highlighting
+1. A variety of themes
+1. Extensions galore

 ## Table of Contents

 ***